Lois Frankel: Gun policy

 Frankel supports gun control measures, which she calls "common-sense legislation."
 Specifically, she supports a high-capacity magazine ban, universal background checks, and a ban on bump stocks.
 Frankel supports repealing the 1996 Dickey Amendment, which discourages the CDC from researching gun violence prevention.
 Following the Pulse nightclub shooting, Frankel said, "This Congress offers lots of thoughts and sympathies when people are massacred by firearms, but no action to stop the carnage."
 After the Sutherland Springs church shooting, Frankel expressed her frustration with gun lobbying organizations and the inaction of Congress, saying: "We'll pause for a moment of silence and then this Congress will do nothing because the NRA has a stranglehold on it."
 She has an "F" rating from the NRA, indicating that the organization does not believe that she protects gun rights.

 During her tenure in the House, Frankel has voted on several pieces of gun legislation.
 She voted against H. R. 38 (the Concealed Carry Reciprocity Act), which would enable concealed carry reciprocity among all states.
 In March 2017 Frankel voted against the Veterans Second Amendment Protection Act, which would allow veterans who are considered "mentally incompetent" to purchase ammunition and firearms unless declared a danger by a judge.

+LGBTQ+ rights

+In December 2022, Frankel voted for the Respect for Marriage Act, joining the House majority that approved the legislation after it was amended by the Senate.
+The measure requires federal recognition of valid same-sex and interracial marriages and requires states to recognize such marriages performed legally in other states.
+President Joe Biden signed the legislation into law on December 13, 2022.

 Impeachment of President Donald Trump

-On December 18, 2019, Frankel voted to impeach President Donald J. Trump.
-She did so again on January 13, 2021.
+Frankel voted to impeach Trump on December 18, 2019 and again on January 13, 2021.